-In order to meet the specific needs of each patient, we have developed a range of different catheter lock solutions.
-With 500 IU/ml of heparin, TauroLock™-Hep500 is particularly suitable for those who want to minimise occlusion rates throughout dialysis treatment.
+Our product range comprises several specialised lock solutions to meet the individual needs of every patient.
+With 500 IU/ml of heparin, TauroLock™-HEP500 is designed to minimise occlusion rates throughout dialysis treatment.

 Indication and effect

-TauroLock™-Hep500 is to be used with a catheter-based vascular access device for hemodialysis.
-This type of lock solution prevents the formation of bacterial biofilms.
-Therefore, patients remain protected from catheter-related infections and ensure a high patency rate at the same time.
+TauroLock™-HEP500 can be used with devices for venous vascular access.
+We recommend using it with catheters for haemodialysis.
+This lock solution prevents the formation of bacterial biofilm: Patients remain protected against catheter-related infections and maintain a high patency rate.

 TauroLock™-Hep500 consists of three active ingredients:

 Taurolidine has a broad antimicrobial activity (incl.
 MRSA and VRE) against gram-positive and gram-negative bacteria and fungi (e.g. Candida).
 Heparin and citrate both prevent occlusions within the catheter.

 In-between treatment sessions, TauroLock™-HEP500 is instilled into the vascular access system.
 Please note that medical staff have to check the filling volume of the respective catheter or port system.

 Taurolidine-based lock solutions such as TauroLock™-HEP500 are recommended in national and international guidelines.
 For patients suffering from heparin-induced thrombocytopenia (HIT), we offer two heparin-free alternatives:

 TauroLock™-HEP500 should not be used for vascular access systems (VAD) if the patient: